 - 3/4 Cup Filtered Water

 - 1 Tablespoon Baking Soda

 - Mint Essential Oil to taste (4-5 drops?)

-In my pint-sized flip-top bottle I add 1 tablespoon baking soda, 1 teaspoon powdered stevia sweetener (optional) and about 4-5 drops of mint essential oil.
-I fill the bottle with filtered water, flip the top closed and shake thoroughly.
+In my pint-sized flip-top bottle I add 3/4 cup filtered water, 1 tablespoon baking soda, 1 teaspoon powdered stevia sweetener (optional) and about 4-5 drops of mint essential oil.
+I flip the top closed and shake thoroughly.

 To use, shake thoroughly & pour a small amount of mouthwash into a small cup.
 Swish thoroughly through all your teeth and spit mouthwash into sink.
 I like to swish with a little clear water afterward.